meaning-matters/Talk/External/README.txt

 * Used to have ISAC codec.
 * Build the project creates WebRTC/libWebRTC.a.
 This files is linked in Talk Xcode project, so can't be [re]moved.
+* Includes more modules than necessary for ISAC, but iOS app linking will sort this out and won't include the unused (I assume).
+Could be sorted out some time later, but is a waste of time probably.